Below you will find answers to frequently asked questions about Danske Bank:

 How many customers bank with Danske Bank?

-In Denmark, Norway, Sweden, Northern Ireland, Ireland, Finland and the Baltics combined, the Group serves some 5 million retail customers and a significant number of corporate and institutional customers.
+In Denmark, Norway, Sweden, Northern Ireland, Ireland, Finland and the Baltics combined, the Group serves more than 3.7 million retail customers and a significant number of corporate and institutional customers.

 Who arranges Danske Bank's roadshows?